 Where can I use the travel card?

 - On long-distance buses within Malaga’s Metropolitan Area.

-- On local buses in Malaga, Alhaurin de la Torre and Benalmadena.
+- On local buses in Malaga, Alhaurin de la Torre, Benalmadena and Rincon de la Victoria.

 - With malagabici, the city of Malaga’s public bicycle loan scheme.

 - On underground trains in Malaga and Seville and, in the near future, Granada.